 Researchers show that highly expanded CAGs in the HD gene can cause early developmental changes using 3D brain models called organoids.
 What’d they find?

 Our daily roundup of the science presented at the 2018 HD Therapeutics Conference in Palm Springs

 HDBuzz summarises final day of the 2017 Huntington's Disease Therapeutics Conference in Malta

 Stem cells and modeling Huntington's disease in our final Therapeutics Conference report

 Scientists can now change human skin cells into working neurons, like the ones that are most affected in HD.

 A long-term study of the brains of HD patients who received grafts of fetal tissue reveals a surprising result

-Watch the video of Ed Wild's address to the European Huntington's Association annual meeting in September 2012, summarizing how therapies research works and explaining the most exciting ways researchers are trying to study and treat HD.
+Watch Ed Wild's address to the European Huntington's Association on how HD research works and the most promising poss

 Watch the full video of EuroBuzz day 2 with Jeff Carroll and Ed Wild at the Euro-HD Network Meeting in Stockholm